 How to Use Iron Sights as a Backup

-If you’re using iron sights as a backup to a scope, you must devote some thought and prayer to getting the scope off the rifle when it gives out.
+If you want to learn how to use iron sights as a backup to a scope, you must devote some thought and prayer to getting the scope off the rifle when it gives out.
 This is why quick-detachable, or QD, mounts were invented.
 Almost all of them clamp to a base or a rail via levers.
 Talley makes excellent QD rings, as does Leupold, which calls them QRW2.
 There are a number of less-expensive rings designed for rails and for Weaver-style bases.
 They all work fine.

 The thing to remember is that it pays to tighten the levers with a light touch.
 Don’t go bashing them.
 If you decide to get them good and tight by tapping with a hammer, then you’ll need a hammer to get them off, and if you don’t have one handy in the heat of combat, you’ll need to use a rock.
 Tighten with your fingers, and every morning, just after tea, check to see that they’re still tight.